On this page

 Encryption and Cryptography Basics

-Encryption protects sensitive data both in transit (network communication) and at rest (stored data).
-Developers need practical knowledge of when and how to implement encryption without becoming cryptography experts.
+Encryption protects data in transit (network communication) and at rest (stored data).
+You need to know when and how to use it correctly, not become a cryptography researcher.

 | Type | Use Case | Example | Implementation |